Agrover112/Agrover112/README.md

-Main: I'm currently maintaining Awesome Semantic Search.
+Main: Looking for a mainter for Awesome Semantic Search

 - 🌱 I’m currently doing research which involves using a lot of  Bash scripting.
-- 👯 I’m open to jobs & other opportunities.
 -  📫 How to reach me:  agrover112@gmail.com
--  Trying to understand Python's drawbacks.

-I occassionally write blogs here(will shift ) and on [Medium](https://medium.com/@agrover112) and am open to  **Paid blogging and freelancing opportunities**.
+I occassionally write blogs here(will shift ) and on [Medium](https://medium.com/@agrover112) and am open to  **Paid opportunities**.

-If you are a startup and working on interesting stuff and looking to hire new team-members , I would be down to have a conversation.